nhsd-exeter/capacity-grids-prototype/README.md

-# Capacit Grids using NHS.UK prototype kit
+# Capacity Grids using NHS.UK prototype kit

 Visit the <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs">NHS.UK prototype kit site</a> to download the latest version and read the documentation.